sevansoft/cv/README.md

 Proficient using Microsoft Office.

 A keen motor sport fan, both 2 and 4 wheeled.
-Implemented a home network included the use of multiple Virtual Machines (Hyper-V and VmWare), Windows Update Services, DNS and Active Directory.